 - Treating all suppliers impartially and fairly, and giving equal access to information to assist with quotations, tendering or supply

-- Fully and clearly documented procurements for an effective audit trail, allowing for effective performance reviews of contracts
+- Full and clear documentation for an effective audit trail, allowing for fair contract performance review

-- As far as reasonably possible, purchasing energy-efficient equipment, environmentally-friendly products, and products containing recycled materials, taking into account value for money
+- As far as reasonably possible, purchasing energy-efficient equipment, environmentally-friendly products and products containing recycled materials, whilst taking value-for-money into account